Seungjun-Data-Science/Data-Science-MOOC-and-self-study-Notes/Udacity - AB Testing/Lec1 Notes.md

 - Medicine: A/B testing is called “clinical trials” and that’s how they determine whether a new drug is effective or not
 - Having consistent response from your control and your experiment group is important
-- Difference between normal experiments and online A/B test Online world has a lot of more data but lower resolution Normal experiment has way less participants and it’s more personal while online A/B testing may have millions of users, thousands of clicks etc and may have trouble distinguishing whether this is a single person, whether there’s multiple people.
+- Difference between normal experiments and online A/B test ** Online world has a lot of more data but lower resolution ** Normal experiment has way less participants and it’s more personal while online A/B testing may have millions of users, thousands of clicks etc and may have trouble distinguishing whether this is a single person, whether there’s multiple people.
 Is it an internet café computer?

 Business Case Example
 Company focused on providing free finance courses: trying to test features that increase student engagement.